“What Happened to Your Faith? I Seldom See You at Church.”

 This is not the challenging bit…

-Sometimes I am feeling quite strong and well so I stay out for a bit longer, chat away with people.
+Sometimes I am feeling quite strong and well so I stay out for a bit longer, and chat away with people.
 I pray out loud in the service.
-Stand and chat over drinks after.
+Stand and chat over drinks afterward.

-It’s like I’ve been pushing it too hard at the gym …it’s the equivalent lactic acid build up… my body prefers anaerobic production of energy to the muscles… and pain causes a “short circuit” so my batteries won’t recharge at all when I am in a lot of pain.
-It would take too long to explain it all but you can read some more about the challenges of attending church in my leaflet, “Christians with Chronic Illness“.
+It’s like I’ve been pushing it too hard at the gym …it’s the equivalent of lactic acid buildup… my body prefers anaerobic production of energy to the muscles… and pain causes a “short circuit” so my batteries won’t recharge at all when I am in a lot of pain.
+It would take too long to explain it all but you can read more about the challenges of attending church in my leaflet, “Christians with Chronic Illness“.

 How’s my Faith?